Azure/cortana-intelligence-price-optimization/README.md

 A decision tree model for demand forecasting is built on the features mentioned above.
 The model's performance is evaluated through mean absolute percentage error (MAPE).
 The model is retrained monthly, since continuously-acquired transaction data can be used to improve the demand forecasting accuracy and, consequently, the price optimization results.

 ### Price Optimization
 A competing group contains similar products that are competing against each other on the market, thus price changes on one product will affect the sales of the other products in the same competing group.
 (Price changes for products from different competing groups are assumed to have no impact on one another's sales.)
-In this solution, prices are optimized by competing group: a single mixed integer optimization problem is solved to determine optimal prices for all products in each competing group (cf. [1] for additional details).
+In this solution, prices are optimized by competing group: a single mixed integer optimization problem is solved to determine optimal prices for all products in each competing group (cf. [Ferreira et al.](#refs) for additional details).

 While different retailers could vary a lot on how to define the competing group, in this solution we define the competing groups as sets of products sold in the same department and at the same store.
 As a result, different stores could price the same product differently in the solution, which corresponds to the reality that retailers could have different pricing or promotional strategies for different stores with various store attributes such as average traffic, store location, and store tier.
 Different retailers may also follow different pricing change schedules, but as a starting example, this solution implements weekly price optimization.